 Christopher Reeve

 I woke up and it felt like I had entered a void.
 I could hear the beeping of machines around me and the sound of hushed voices.
-I realized that I was moving, that I was lying in a bed that was turning back and forth, right 90 degrees, flat, then left 90 degrees in slow motion, though it was still dizzying.
-There were people in the room with me and I could turn my head from side to side to see them, though they were just blurred outlines at first.
+I realized that I was moving, that I was lying in a bed that was turning back and forth, right 90 degrees, flat, then left 90 degrees in slow motion, but it was still dizzying.
+There were people in the room with me, and I could turn my head from side to side to see them, though they were just blurred outlines at first.
 I wanted to call out, but my mouth was blocked with tubes.
 The world seemed hazy and confusing, and I couldn’t figure out where I was or what was happening.

 Pieces of time came back to me in little flashes.
 I remembered Jeff packing up the Volkswagen Beetle with his tools, our tent, and other supplies.
 I remembered the drive to Silver Lake Sand Dunes where we were going camping.
 Jeff called us “The Three Amigos,” me, him, and his six-year-old daughter, Melisa.
 We were excited and happy to be taking this trip together, and even though Jeff and I had only known each other for just over a year, there was no doubt in my mind that we were a family.
 We set off on the long car ride with Mel sleeping on my lap, Jeff driving.
 I dozed off a little myself, and then woke when Jeff said, “Look, we’re almost there.
 You can see the dunes.”
 I turned my head to look.
 A flash of color, a loud crash.
 The car swerved.